 1. Be careful when it comes to the online stores that you consider buying from.
 If the web store is poorly designed, full of misspellings, and overall fishy, you should take your money elsewhere.
 These are signs that something might not be right about this store.
 It's safer to be safe than sorry.

-4. Be cautious where you submit your bank card information.
-When you find yourself shopping online, always use secure sites.
-These are sites that have taken steps to guard your valuable information.
+2. Be cautious where you submit your bank card information.
+If you are shopping online, always use secure sites.
+These are sites that have taken steps to safeguard your valuable information.
 A secured website will begin with HTTPS as opposed to the standard HTTP.
-There will also be a locked icon, in a choice of your address or status bar, according to which browser you use.
+There will also be a locked icon, either in your address or status bar, according to which browser you use.

 3. Sign-up for any id theft protection your credit card company offers, especially if you shop online often.
 No matter how safe you are or how diligently you believe you are able to protect your data, it's never one hundred percent guaranteed.
 Take full advantage of automatic ID protection and know you will have back-up, should the worst occur.

 4. When shopping online, be sure that the online store offers secure checkout.
 This will assist protect your individual information from being stolen.
 To ensure the website is encrypted check out into your web browser's URL box.
 The web page is secured if the website starts with https.
 This stands for hyper transfer protocol secure.

 5. Always remember your budget and credit limits when you shop online.
 The virtual world of online shopping has gotten a lot of people in serious debt.
 You need to examine online shopping in the same way you look at offline shopping.
 Never buy items online that you don't have the cash to pay for.